 Voters have approved medical cannabis in some of the most conservative states in the nation, including Utah, Oklahoma, Arkansas, and North Dakota.

-The American Nurses Association, the American Public Health Association, the Leukemia & Lymphoma Society, and the American Academy of HIV Medicine support allowing medical cannabis.
+The American Nurses Association, the American Public Health Association, the Leukemia & Lymphoma Society, the Epilepsy Foundation, the National Multiple Sclerosis Society, and the U.S. Pain Foundation support allowing medical cannabis.

-76% of doctors would approve medical cannabis.
-(New England Journal of Medicine, 2013)
+Seventy-six percent of doctors would approve medical cannabis.
+(New England Journal of Medicine)

 Federal Law Does Not Stand In the Way